 Of the four sectors measured by the Motherhood+Public Power Index, universities and governments perform best in promoting leaders who are also mothers into the top jobs.
 This is due to the larger number of top American universities led by women who are also mothers, and to the stronger representation of women in the USA, Chinese, and Russian governments, relative to other sectors.

 In contrast, the business and philanthropic sectors record the lowest representation of leaders who are also mothers.
-There are only 5 mothers among the top 80 CEOs and philanthropists in the USA, 4 in China and none in Russia.
+There are only five mothers among the top 80 CEOs and philanthropists in the USA, four in China and none in Russia.

-If the USA, China and Russia had the same proportion of mothers leading their most powerful institutions as they do in the population (40%), we would expect to see 44 more mothers in the top jobs in the United States, 57 more in China and 59 in Russia.
+If the USA, China, and Russia had the same proportion of mothers leading their most powerful institutions as they do in the population (40%), we would expect to see 44 more mothers in the top jobs in the USA, 57 more in China and 59 in Russia.

 Since the Motherhood + Public Power Index was launched in 2015, there has been no progress in the proportion of women with children among the most powerful 160 American leaders.

 What can be done to accelerate the proportion of women who are also mothers into four out of every 10 leadership positions?

 First, we need mothers in the USA, China, and Russia to celebrate and support the mothers already in powerful positions (see the list of the 32 most powerful mothers in the USA, China, and Russia below).
 We should all know their names.

 Second, we all need to push for the changes that would make it easier for more mothers to pursue their professional careers to the levels of highest influence across government, business, academia and civil society.
 Primarily this will involve a profound transformation in work norms so that workplaces deliver on the “deep and temporal flexibility” championed so powerfully by Anne-Marie Slaughter, Claudia Goldin, and Joan Williams.